After the

 feel this approach robs the character of his greatest strengths.
 Personally, I

-a gun felt very off putting, not just because of the moral implications, but
+a gun felt very off-putting, not just because of the moral implications, but

-costume, as it just felt very plain and generic.
+costume, as it just felt like a wrestler's costume.
 Having said all that, Ben

 Affleck surpassed my wildest expectations in the role, not so much as Batman,

-but his Bruce Wayne was outstanding.
+but his Bruce Wayne was outstanding!
 It’s hard to describe, but Ben Affleck

 brought so much wait, grit and even a charm to Bruce Wayne.
 I actually think